OpenBankingUK/account-info-api-spec/README.md

 # account-info-api-spec

 # Version
-This is version v1.0.1
+This is version v1.1-rc1
-A Patch Release
+A Minor Release

 # Usage
 ```npm run start```  builds the project and runs a local webserver on http://localhost:8080/ serving the swagger spec using the spectacles-docs format